appliedblockchain/ab-website/_projects/travel-ledger.md

 delivery:
     - item:
-        - body: Travel Ledger wanted to simplify the reconciliation process and approached Applied Blockchain to develop a blockchain-based solution.
+        - paragraph: Travel Ledger wanted to simplify the reconciliation process and approached Applied Blockchain to develop a blockchain-based solution.
 They wanted to use blockchain and smart contracts to replace the existing billing, reconciliation, and settlement process with a quick, easy and inexpensive solution to transact non-airline travel services.
-        - body: Applied Blockchain developed a proof of concept for Travel Ledger – to provide a decentralised platform where travel agents, tour operators, accommodation wholesalers, hotel companies, car rental suppliers, cruise companies and any similar travel company can access a shared ledger and a shared repository of documents.
+        - paragraph: Applied Blockchain developed a proof of concept for Travel Ledger – to provide a decentralised platform where travel agents, tour operators, accommodation wholesalers, hotel companies, car rental suppliers, cruise companies and any similar travel company can access a shared ledger and a shared repository of documents.
 The ledger is used to track transactions for all connected intermediaries and suppliers in real-time.
     - item:
-        - body: The Travel Ledger platform will allow payment records between buyers and sellers to be stored in a shared, decentralised and authenticated ledger.
+        - paragraph: The Travel Ledger platform will allow payment records between buyers and sellers to be stored in a shared, decentralised and authenticated ledger.
 This establishes a “single source of truth” for all parties.
 The platform will also be connected to financial and payment systems to support and record payments in a secure and transparent manner.
-        - body: An easy-to-integrate API will also be made available for all travel companies to use and integrate with – thus, enabling automated reconciliation and/or settlement without the need for the existing business processes to change.
+        - paragraph: An easy-to-integrate API will also be made available for all travel companies to use and integrate with – thus, enabling automated reconciliation and/or settlement without the need for the existing business processes to change.

 results:
     - paragraph: Industry adoption of the Travel Ledger platform will provide a shared ledger enabling a host of business processes to be fully integrated with back office and reservation systems.